 Under the Privacy Act, ‘personal information’ is defined as any information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not and whether the information or opinion is recorded in a material form or not.

-‘Sensitive information’ is defined as information or an opinion (that is also personal information) about an individual’s racial or ethnic origin, political opinions, member of a political associations, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, or criminal record, health information, genetic information, biometric information that is to be used for the purpose of automated biometric verification or biometric identification or biometric templates.
+‘Sensitive information’ is defined as information or an opinion (that is also personal information) about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, or criminal record, health information, genetic information, biometric information that is to be used for the purpose of automated biometric verification or biometric identification or biometric templates.

 Types of information collected

 We may collect and hold personal information about you, that is information that can identify you, and is relevant to providing you with the services you are seeking.
 The kinds of information we typically collect include name, gender, address, phone number, facsimile number, email address, credit card details, place and type of business or other information that is relevant to providing you with the services you, or someone else you know, are seeking.
 We may also collect sensitive information about you, including information about your health, with your consent.
 Information pertaining to HIV/Hepatitis infection status is strictly confidential and can only be disclosed, including internally, with written consent to do so.

 Method of collection

 Personal information will generally be collected directly from you through the use of any of our standard forms, over the internet, via email, in a face to face meeting or through a telephone conversation with you.
 We may also collect personal information about you from third parties acting on your behalf.
 There may however, be some instances where personal information about you will be collected indirectly because it is unreasonable or impractical to collect personal information directly from you.
 We will usually notify you about these instances in advance, or where that is not possible, as soon as reasonably practicable after the information has been collected.